Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning

-\pref{thm:ULI_PE_infinite} and \pref{thm:Meta_alg_corr} jointly suggest $\otil (d^{\nicefrac{3}{2}}\sqrt{T})$ worst-case regret bound for the infinite-armed setting, which matches those of \citep{dani2008stochastic,agrawal2013thompson,hanna2023efficient}.
+\pref{thm:ULI_PE_infinite} and \pref{thm:ULI_implications} jointly suggest $\otil (d^{\nicefrac{3}{2}}\sqrt{T})$ worst-case regret bound for the infinite-armed setting, which matches those of \citep{dani2008stochastic,agrawal2013thompson,hanna2023efficient}.
 Compared with the lower bound $\Omega(d\sqrt{T})$ given by \citet{dani2008stochastic}, our regret bound suffers an extra $\sqrt{d}$ factor, caused by the spanner technique.
 Yet, it remains open to find a computationally efficient linear bandit algorithm that can handle the infinite arm setting with general compact $\calA$ and matches the $\Omega(d\sqrt{T})$ lower bound.

 \pref{thm:ULI_PE_infinite} also shows that, for each phase, the spanner can be constructed by calling the oracle for only polynomial times.
-Compared to the computational efficiency of the algorithm in \citep{AwerbuchK08}, the efficiency of our algorithm is only $d$ times larger than theirs.
+Compared to the computational efficiency of the algorithm in \citep{AwerbuchK08}, the efficiency of our algorithm is only $d$ times worse than theirs.